Thursday, September 19, 2024

 Yesterday, the nurse of the surgeon, who had cut a large polyp out of my colon, said the biopsy was benign and her doctor said he will see me in 5 years.
 I asked her to tell him that the prescription he had written in hope it would relax my colon was not working, and he had her call in a different prescription for me to try.
 I will try it, but if the past is any indication, it will not help.

 One March morning in 1969, I realized I was constipated, and thus began my relationship with what medicine calls irritable bowel syndrome.
 There was no prior warning.
 I was fine, then I was tortured.
 By my own colon.
 Medicine tried, but had no answer.
-Sometimes I discovered a supplement or a meditation or an affirmation or an alternative electrical treatment that helped, and then my colon reacted horribly and I was terrified and quit using the supplement, and the threat stopped and my colon resumed torturing me in its accustomed way.
+Sometimes I discovered a supplement or a meditation or an affirmation or an alternate treatment that helped, and then my colon reacted horribly and I was terrified and quit using the new treatment, and the threat stopped and my colon resumed torturing me in its accustomed way.
 That’s how I figured out whatever was behind it was intelligent.

 I was moving deeper and deeper into alternative healing methods, which included herbs and different kinds of what was called bodywork, including body psychotherapy, which recognizes severe emotional trauma takes up residence somewhere in a person’s body and causes medical symptoms, which traditional medicine is not able to treat.
 A branch of medicine called “psychosomatic medicine” attempts to treat such symptoms via talk therapy.
 Sometimes patients get some relief, sometimes not.